When does the residency start?

 - Residents interested in teaching can select the academics learning experience as an elective.

-- Residents have the opportunity to participate in a resident Teaching and Learning Certificate Program offered in conjunction with Wayne State University.
+- Residents have the opportunity to participate in a resident Teaching and Learning Curriculum Certificate Program offered in conjunction with Wayne State University.

 What is the staffing requirement?